SH.08 - Safety and Security

 Reporting Emergencies and Non-Emergencies

-TCC Campus Police encourages all persons to report any life or death type emergency via 9-1-1 on campus phones.
-The Campus Police department has developed (918) 595-8888 as the central dispatch line for all campuses.
+TCC Police encourages all persons to report any life or death type emergency via 9-1-1 on campus phones.
+The TCC Police department has developed (918) 595-8888 as the central dispatch line for all campuses.
 This number may be called at any time.
-General emergencies involving other criminal activity, suspicious behavior, traffic accidents or safety concerns should be reported directly to (918) 595-8888 or at any Campus Police Office:
+General emergencies involving other criminal activity, suspicious behavior, traffic accidents or safety concerns should be reported directly to (918) 595-8888 or at any TCC Police Office: